 Read our state-by-state guide on maximum time limits for rest areas… “How Long Can You Stay at a Rest Area?“

-How to Park Overnight at a Rest Area Without Getting into Trouble
+How to Park Overnight at a Rest Area Without Getting Hassled by the Man

 If you are driving or towing an RV, then stay inside your rig.
 Don’t roll out your awning, don’t set up your camping gear, and don’t play loud music or turn up your television too loud.
 At night, try to keep the lights off, or keep them dim, or put up shades to block the light.